(for veterinary information only)

 The chief disadvantage of levetiracetam is that it must be given three times daily in most veterinary patients.
 The more inconvenient a drug's dosing schedule is, the easier it is to skip doses which, in this case, could mean seizuring.
 The extended release formulation can be used twice daily but the tablets cannot be cut or even chewed without interfering with absorption into the body thus they may not be an option for smaller patients.
 As mentioned, there is also an injectable formulation that could be useful for stopping unexpected seizures in the home setting.

-Levitiracetam can be used alone or in combination with other seizure control medications.
+Levetiracetam can be used alone or in combination with other seizure control medications.

 Levetiracetam can be used in either cats or dogs.
+It may be given with or without food.

 INTERACTIONS WITH OTHER DRUGS